 Maintaining the proper air pressure helps to ensure that your tires can perform the way they were designed.
-For the best possible performance, we suggest you inflate your tires to the manufacturer recommended air pressure, which can be found on the driver’s door panel, on the glove box door, or in the owner’s manual.
+For the best possible performance, we suggest you inflate your tires to the manufacturer-recommended air pressure, which can be found on the driver’s door panel, on the glove box door, or in the owner’s manual.

 Wet weather traction can be seriously diminished as early as 5/32nds of tread depth.
-It's important that your tires have enough tread depth to remove water from the contact patch and properly grip the road.
+Your tires must have enough tread depth to remove water from the contact patch and properly grip the road.

-The faster you are driving, the more serious the damage could be.
+The faster you are driving, the more serious the damage from hitting a pothole can be.
 If you cannot avoid hitting a pothole, reduce your speed before hitting it, but release the brake before actually striking the pothole.
-Properly inflated tires are less susceptible to damage from potholes than underinflated tires.
+Also, properly inflated tires are less susceptible to damage from potholes than underinflated tires.

 If you do hit a pothole, we recommend having your tires and wheels inspected afterward for any damage.
 Potholes can bend and/or crack wheels and also cause irreparable damage to tires.
 This damage may not be noticeable to you immediately, but it can cause tire/wheel failure in the future.